 Castello di Rapallo

 Rapallo is where my mother was born and it is where I spent my summers as a child.
-It is very near to the infamous Portofino, the place where the rich and famous moor their yachts.
+It is very near to the famous Portofino and Cinque Terre, places where the very rich and famous moor their yachts.

 Rapallo has grown into a sizable town now of about 30,000 inhabitants, I recently visited it and was extremely surprised to see how many new houses have been built up the sides of the mountains that form a beautiful backdrop to Rapallo.